levtelyatnikov/MILTestTasks/README.md

  ## Audio Denoising
  I have decided to use convolutional 1d layers.
 So the input in my NN always should have the same shape.
 To solve this problem, I decided to take audios and split them with window = 1024, such window size were choosen, because I don't have much computentional power.
-It is obvious that each audio has different length, so I decided to take length of the audio and devide it over the window size and take intenger part of such devision and then reshape the the audio with size (audio_length/1024,1024)
+It is obvious that each audio has different length, so I decided to take length of the audio and divide it over the window size and take intenger part of such division and then reshape the the audio with size (audio_length/1024,1024)

 The archinecture which I decided to use is convolitional 1d autoencoder with kernel size = 2 and stride = 2 on each layer.
 #### Architecture: